HOME Back

 Yamagata Prefectural Government

-Only lasting for about a month (mid-April to mid-May), this spectacular natural phenomenon known as suibotsurin (submerged forest) is best experienced up close.
-Walk through the area in the early morning to see the trees shrouded in mist, like a scene from a fairy tale; or navigate your way between the trunks by kayak, canoe or stand-up paddleboard.
+Only lasting for about a month (mid-April to mid-May), this spectacular natural sightseeing phenomenon known as “suibotsurin” (submerged forest) is best experienced up close.
+Walk through the area in the early morning to see the trees shrouded in mist, like a scene from a fairy tale; or navigate your way between the trunks by kayak, canoe, or stand-up paddleboard.

 The scenery around Lake Shirakawa has something to offer in every season.
-Also in May, the late-blooming cherry trees blossom beautifully.
-Come summer, you’ll welcome a chance to cool off by throwing snowballs at the Snow Egg Festival, before an evening fireworks display.
-The forest around the lake is painted in shades of yellow and gold each fall, as the leaves change colour.
+The late-blooming cherry trees blossom beautifully in May.
+Come summer, you’ll welcome a chance to cool off by throwing snowballs at the Snow Egg Festival before an evening fireworks display.
+The forest around the lake is painted in shades of yellow and gold each fall as the leaves change color.
 And finally, the return of winter brings deep snow to the surrounding mountains and ice to the lake.

 Please Choose Your Language